-60-Day Notice of Information Collection Under Review: Exhibit A to Registration Statement (Foreign Agents).
+60-Day Notice of Information Collection Under Review: Exhibit B to Registration Statement (Foreign Agents).

 The Department of Justice (DOJ), National Security Division (NSD), will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
 The proposed information collection is published to obtain comments from the public and affected agencies.
 Comments are encouraged and will be accepted for “sixty days” until October 1, 2010.
 This process is conducted in accordance with 5 CFR 1320.10.

-If you have comments especially on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please write to U.S. Department of Justice, 10th & Constitution Avenue, NW., National Security Division, Counterespionage Section/Registration Unit, Bond Building—Room 9300, Washington, DC 20530.
-If you need a copy of the collection instrument with instructions, or have additional information, please contact the Registration Unit at 202-514-1216.
+If you have comments, suggestions, or additional information, especially regarding the estimated public burden or associated response time, please write to U.S. Department of Justice, 10th & Constitution Avenue, NW., National Security Division, Counterespionage Section/Registration Unit, Bond Building—Room 9300, Washington, DC 20530.
+If you need a copy of the proposed information collection instrument with instructions, or have additional information, please contact the Registration Unit at (202) 514-1216.

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points: